Better Knee and Ankle Alignment to Prevent Dance Injuries

 How to use balls to help develop healthy motor patterns

-Watch this video to learn how you can use balls to help develop healthy motor patterns that support healthy body alignment, efficient dance movements, prepare you for performance and help prevent dance injuries.
+Watch the video below to learn how you can use balls to help develop healthy motor patterns that support healthy body alignment, and efficient dance movements to prepare you for performance and help prevent dance injuries.

 Keep Dancing and Reduce Your Risk of Injuries

 For a dancer, visiting a movement specialist, like a chiropractor, can help reduce their risk of injuries, along with the pain and discomfort they bring.

 To find a chiropractor near you, use the chiropractor locator on our website.
 In Ontario, you can visit a chiropractor without a referral from a doctor, nurse practitioner or other health care professional.
 If you already have a chiropractor and/or another health care professional, join our Partnership4BetterHealth online patient advisory community.
 Then, you can share your ideas on how to enhance chiropractic services and make a positive impact on our health care system.
 It’s confidential, free, and always your choice to participate.

 (Special thanks to Dr. Buan for sharing her expertise and video for this post.)